-Real Estate Deeds: If you own your own home, your attorney will need to see a copy of the deed to the property.
+If you own your own home its an exempt asset but we need to see a copy of the deed to the property.
 In Oklahoma, this is usually called a “Warranty Deed”.
 Your attorney needs this to obtain the “legal description” of your property, which is how the property is recorded by the county (as opposed to a street or mailing address).
 Your attorney will also need the deed to show ownership to the trustee.
 If you own real estate other than your home, your attorney will also need to see deeds for those properties, whether they have structures on them or are empty lots.

 If you have any sort of retirement account, be it 401(k), IRA, pension, or some other form of retirement plan, your attorney will need to see a copy of the latest statement.
 Your not going to lose the retirement account because its an exempt asset.
 The purpose for producing the documentation is to prove tpo the court that its a qualified retirement.

-Lawsuit Records: If you know that you are a party to a lawsuit of any kind currently pending in the courts, or that was filed in the last twelve months, bring a copy of any paperwork you have.
+If you know that you are a party to a lawsuit of any kind currently pending in the courts, or that was filed in the last twelve months, bring a copy of any paperwork you have.
 In particular we need the garnishment paperwork or something that tells us who is garnishing your check.
 Once the case is filed we’ll fax a copy of the bankruptcy to your payroll.
 This includes and order to stop

 Your attorney will need to see the transaction records or monthly statements for any bank accounts, checking or savings, for the preceding six months prior to filing.
 What this means is that if you have your initial meeting on July 1, your attorney will ask for documents from January 1st through the present date.
 If you wait to file until September 1, your attorney will also need copies of the documents covering July and August.
 In addition, if you have closed any bank accounts in the last twelve months, your attorney will need to know what bank and branch, the last four digits of the account number, the month and year the account was closed, and the final balance of the account.